As of 2024, 545 terms, but just 30% (approx.) with definitions!

 Blunt end

-Refers to DNA, both strands of DNA end in a nucleotide pair, i.e, no unpaired base pairs.
+Refers to DNA, both strands of DNA end in a nucleotide pair, i.e, no unpaired base pairs at ends.

 Branch length